 ACADEMIC SERVICE, COURSE PARTICIPATION, AND RELATED EXPERIENCE

-- Committee member, New Variorum Shakespeare Committee, Modern Language Assocation, 2012-
+- New Variorum Shakespeare Committee, Modern Language Association, 2012-

-- Manuscript reviewer for Shakespeare Quarterly, Theatre Journal, Shakespeare Bulletin, Blackwell-Wiley Press, Boydell & Brewer, Northwestern University Press
+- Manuscript reviewer for Shakespeare Quarterly, Theatre Journal, Shakespeare Bulletin, Wiley-Blackwell Press, Boydell & Brewer, Northwestern University Press